Avikalp7/VQAtoCQA/README.md

 * Python 2.7
 * Tensorflow 1.3

-In this repository, we share the models we implemented.
+In this repository, we share the classification models we implemented.
 From the paper, we have:
 * Image-only
 * Text-CNN (from Kim 2014)
 * Embedding-Concat